September 29, 2019

 There isn’t anything wrong with complaining per se.
 Sometimes we need to vent.
 Venting becomes a problem when it’s repetitive, emotionally, mentally, and physically draining, and keeps us stuck in quick-sand from which it feels impossible to escape.

 WHY WE COMPLAIN

-• We want a distraction from our feelings of powerlessness.
+We want a distraction from our feelings of powerlessness.
 Lambasting others usually makes us feel bigger and stronger than we are.
-Next time you notice someone pontificating about the horribleness of someone else, see that self-righteous indignation makes them stand a little taller, and seem puffed up.
+Next time you hear someone pontificating about the horribleness of someone else, notice that self-righteous indignation makes them stand a little taller, and seem puffed up.
 We don’t like to feel small.

-• We want to feel like we’re actively doing something about the problem.
-We have good intentions.
+We have good intentions; we want to feel like we’re actively doing something about the problem.
 We want the problem to go away, or the situation to change for the better.
 In talking about it, even if we’re not doing anything productive other than arguing with reality, we somehow feel like we’re taking action.

 Railing against reality is exhausting and futile.
 As Byron Katie says in Loving What Is, “When you argue with reality, you lose, but only 100% of the time.”

 In her book The Choice, Edith Eger tells the story of her two years in Auschwitz where she survived unspeakable and ongoing victimization.
 She tells the story of how she took that experience and made it into a life of service.
 Eger says: